 Blue Heron Bed & Breakfast at Glacier Bay

-A Little About Your Hosts
+A Little About Your Hostess

 Deb grew up in the Adirondack foothills, went to college in Boulder at CU, and moved to Alaska as a young woman.
 She had always had a dream about returning to the land and learning canning and putting food up while she built a homestead.
 She lived on Kupreanof Is. for several years and traveled by kayak to resupply her stock of food or to work in Petersburg.
 Learning of a job in her field, Deb moved to Juneau where she taught ESL (English as a Second Language) for the University of Alaska/JDCC and wrote grants for various education programs.